tomhiggins/BishBashBosh/README.md

 **Your Options**
 Here are a few lines to get at the Podcasts you want.
-Each one does it in a slightly differnt way and is aimed at differing situations...
+Each one does it in a slightly different way and is aimed at differing situations...

 **One Line One File** - This will grab **all** the episodes currently offered in the podcasts rss feeds.

 **One Line One File Audio Server** - This will grab **all** the episodes currently offered in the podcasts rss feeds.
 It also opens a **local net audio server**  you control from http://machinesip:8088/ and play it on any streaming media app  from any device connected to your local net.
 Simply tell it to stream from http://machinesip:8085/

-**One Line One File One Show Per Podcast** - This will grab the **most current** epsiode offered in the podcasts rss feeds.
+**One Line One File One Show Per Podcast** - This will grab the **most current** episode offered in the podcasts rss feeds.

 **One Line One File One Show Per Podcast Audio Server** - This will grab the **most current** episodes offered in the podcasts rss feeds.
 It also opens a **local net audio server**  you control from http://machinesip:8088/ and play it on any streaming media app  from any device connected to your local net.
 Simply tell it to stream from http://machinesip:8085/